Hero472/langscript/README.md

 * Supports `,` `.` `;` `*` `!` tokens.
 * Supports two char tokens like `!=`
 * Supports `//` line comments and `/* */` multi line comments
-* Supports String, Number and Identifiers
+* Supports String, Number and Identifiers and their operations
+* Supports `print`
+* Supports Expressions (Assign, Logical, Binary, Group, Literal, Unary, Ternary, Variable)
+* Supports scopes with different environment
+* Supports `while` and `for` expressions (`for` being a syntactic sugar of while)
+* Supports `break` statement
+* Supports interpreter
 ### Prerequisites

 Ensure you have Rust installed.
 You can install it from [rust-lang.org](https://www.rust-lang.org/)